lixing-w/LGAD_analysis/README.md

     However, as of now, the autoencoders have a simple architecture, and explanability of the network may not be promising.
-Plus, we don't have too many IV scans to learn (e.g. only around 402 good scans in ./ivcvscans); we lack information on humidity and measurement duration of many scans; we lack information about the architecture and parameters (such as doping concentration) of the LGADs themselves.
-Some changes were made to some same LGAD between scans, and we have no good way of quantifying these changes other than knowing the scans took place on different date.
+Plus, we don't have too many IV scans to learn (e.g. only around 402 good scans in ./data/ivcvscans); we lack information on humidity and measurement duration of many scans; we lack information about the architecture and parameters (such as doping concentration) of the LGADs themselves.
+Some changes were made to some same LGAD between scans, and we have no good way of quantifying these changes other than knowing the scans took place on different dates.
-    The data is not ideal for ML to work its way out.
-Still, we might be able to explore some correlations between environment variables and IV behaviors.
+    The data is not ideal, still, we will see what correlations we can explore between environment variables and IV behaviors.

     The autoencoders have latent dimension of 16 for now.
 After experimentation, we found that any number lower than this caused the model to reconstruct